 Difference Between Reserves and Provisions

 |1.
-Reserves are made to strengthen the financial position of a business and meet unknown liabilities or losses.||1.
+Reserves are made to strengthen the financial position of a business and meet unknown liabilities & losses.||1.
 Provisions are made to meet specific liability or contingency, e.g. a provision for doubtful debts.|

 |2.
 Reserves are only made when the business is profitable.||2.
 Provisions are made irrespective of profits earned or losses incurred by a business.|

 |3.
 They can be used to distribute dividends to shareholders.||3.
-They cannot be used to distribute dividends as they are made for specific liability.|
+They cannot be used to distribute dividends as they are made for a specific liability.|

 |4.
 They are made by debiting P&L Appropriation Account.||4.
 They are made by debiting P&L Account.|

 |5.
 It is not mandatory to create reserves for the business, it is mainly done for prudence.||5.
-Legally, it is mandatory to create provisions.|
+It is mandatory to create provisions as per various laws.|

 |6.
 Reserves are shown on the liability side of a balance sheet.||6.
-Provisions are either shown on the liability side of a balance sheet or as a deduction from the asset concerned.|
+Provisions are either shown on the liability side of a balance sheet or as a deduction from the concerned asset.|